 Historically, Australia's primary commercial interest in Iraq has been wheat, which it has exported to Iraq for over 50 years.
-Australia’s wheat exports to Iraq in 2012 were valued at $581 million.
+Australia’s wheat exports to Iraq in 2013 were valued at $581 million.
 A further $6.7 million in dairy products was exported to Iraq in 2013.

 The Australian and Iraqi Governments continue to work to broaden bilateral trade relations.
 In 2007, Iraq announced the opening of an Iraq Trade Liaison Office in Canberra and the appointment of a senior trade official to Australia.
-At the same time, The Australian Embassy in Baghdad and Austrade continue to facilitate commercial links between Australia and Iraq For further information on export opportunities in Iraq and the current trade environment see the Austrade website.
+At the same time, The Australian Embassy in Baghdad and Austrade continue to facilitate commercial links between Australia and Iraq.

 Australia actively supported Iraq's successful bid for observer status in the World Trade Organisation and will continue to assist Iraq to engage with the global economy.

 High Level Visits